 If you regularly have a caregiver or babysitter look after your children, think of organization ideas that will help him or her.
-Snack foods organized in a certain area in the kitchen pantry, pet leashes and supplies near the garage door, and a electronic charging area for phones, tablets and laptops on the foyer table can help get you out of the house on time.
+Snack foods organized in a certain area in the kitchen pantry, pet leashes and supplies near the garage door, and an electronic charging area for phones, tablets, and laptops on the foyer table can help get you out of the house on time.

 When organizing, one size doesn’t always fit all.
 Prioritize what’s most important about your routine, and ensure your routine is enhanced by great organization.
 If you have to have your morning coffee in hand while running out the door, a programmable coffee maker could be exactly what keeps you on schedule!

-There’s no time like the present to start your back-to-school organization around your home; and solutions like bins, baskets, and off-site storage units can help keep the momentum going all year long.
+There’s something so sweet about a fresh start at the beginning of a school year!
+Organization solutions like bins, baskets, and off-site storage units can help keep the momentum going all year long.
 Assess your kids’ schedules and make it a priority to sit the family down and talk about getting organized.